 Phase One have added some very welcome cropping handles to the cropping tool.
 This is an issue that has bugged me since I started using Capture One – the new changes make the cropping handles much easier to ‘grab’ and manipulate.
 A small, but nice improvement.

 They have also added a couple of keyboard shortcuts to the tool as well.
 Holding the ALT key will now centre the crop to the image.
-SHIFT will lock the crop aspect ratio and freehand rotation mode can be entered by holding the
+SHIFT will lock the crop aspect ratio and freehand rotation mode can be entered by holding the CTRL key.

 Improved copy/paste of layers